Wim4rk/BTH-databas/DB_CONVENTIONS.md

 Let's save MySQL code in files following these conventions.

+First of all: when establishing a database, commands must run in a certain order.
+Tables need to be in place before you can link them, and so fort.
+Therefore: __number the files__ according to the order in wich they should be run.

 Whenever you're working against a database, save commands to a file with the ending __.sql__.
 That makes it easier to repeat commands and to quickly recreate structure and contents of the database.